-To be awarded an SBIR grant, the applicant must meet the general requirements and the PI's primary employment must be with the SBC at the time of award and during the conduct of the proposed research.
-Primary employment means that no less than 20 hours per week is spent in the employment of the SBC during the conduct of the project and no more than 19 hours per week spent in the employment of another organization.
+To be awarded an SBIR grant/cooperative agreement, the applicant must meet the general requirements and the PI's primary employment must be with the SBC at the time of award and during the conduct of the proposed research.
+Primary employment means that more than one-half of the Principal Investigator's employment time is spent in the employ of the SBC (or Research Institution - STTR only) during the conduct of the project and no more than 19 hours per week spent in the employment of another organization.
+This precludes full-time employment with another organization.